 Are you between the ages of 55 and 80 and in relatively good health?

-If you answered yes to any of these, then it’s recommended that you get a lung-cancer screening via a low-dose computed tomography scan (LDCT) every year.
+If you answered yes to all three of these, then it’s recommended that you get a lung-cancer screening via a low-dose computed tomography scan (LDCT) every year.
 People in these groups who got the LDCT have a 20% lower chance of dying from lung cancer than those who got basic chest x-rays, according to a report in the New England Journal of Medicine.

 Do I Have the Symptoms of Lung Cancer?